Waste Treatment

 Hazardous waste in the home

 Fuel and motor oil can be recycled, and often automotive service stations will collect unwanted oil from individuals and dispose of it properly.
 Leftover product can also be given to others to use, but it’s important that all labeling and instructions remain with the product.
+Other materials that can be hazardous include latex and oil-based paints, paint thinners. cosmetics, adhesives, and lighter fluids.

 Household chemicals should not be buried, thrown out with trash or poured down the sink unless they arelabeled as safe for sewer systems.
 To dispose of liquids, use an absorbent material to collect the liquid.
 Sawdust, rags, paper towels or cat litter often work well.